For an overview of maritime plaques, click on the Maritime heading above. Click on images to enlarge.

 http://www.atlantic-cable.com/Cableships/GreatEastern/

-The plaque shows the foreshortened view used on the Great Eastern's promotional material (above right).
-It seems likely that this transfer dates from 1858.
-It was used over a long period and appears on later orange-bordered plaques.
+The plaque shows the foreshortened view used on the Great Eastern's promotional material (top centre).
+It seems likely that this transfer originated in Moore's Wear Pottery c1858.
+The first plaque, although unmarked, is typical of 1850s' plaques from that pottery.
+The other pink-lustre plaques are later, 1860s, and also attributed Moore's.
+The transfer was used over a long period and appears on later orange-bordered plaques attributed to both Moore's and Scott's.

 http://en.wikipedia.org/wiki/Ss_great_eastern